AI4Bharat/setu/examples/commands.md

 $SPARK_HOME/sbin/start-worker.sh $SPARK_MASTER_URL
 ```

+Before running the commands make sure you run the prepare_for_spark.sh file to create the archive for dataproc.

 # Stage Wise Commands

 Before running the commands make see to that you are in the setu/setu directory and ensure that all data paths and arguments are set accordingly.